interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 * Proposed -- Nothing has happened yet.
 * Prepared -- Funds are held in escrow.
 * Executed -- The transfer has completed.
-* Rejected -- The transfer has been cancaled (and funds returned to the sender.)
+* Rejected -- The transfer has been canceled (and funds returned to the sender.)

 <span class="show alert alert-info">**Hint:** Escrow is the financial equivalent of a [two-phase commit](http://foldoc.org/two-phase%20commit).</span>